 If you want to target real monster Cod then this hosted fishing trip to Mefjord Brygge is for you.
 With Cod caught approaching near-record sizes it is your chance to smash your PB's.
 Cod of 70lb are caught daily in March & April and it won't be long before one is caught over 100lb.
 Join us on your next adventure

-Ever fancied targeting huge Cod in Iceland?
+Ever fancied targeting huge Halibut and Cod in Iceland?
 Well we are pleased to offer you this fantastic opportunity to do battle with such fish in the comfort of your very own boat.
 Either choose to be fully guided or DIY, the option is yours.
 We provide the very best boats that come fully equipped with all the electronics to make your stay perfect.

 Suðureyri is on the west coast of Iceland and perfectly situated for sea fishing, just inside on of the western fjords, this town has everything the travelling angler can look for.
 Whether you choose to target the huge Cod or the massive Halibut, we are sure that you will find Iceland to be a real treasure.

 "Lofoten A was stunning.
 The fishing was amazing our host + Skipper Paul Stevens was 1st class.
 Helped with tying knots to even taking photos for us.
 The best host I have ever been with.
 3rd trip with Sportquest.
 Looking for another trip in 2021.
 Vesteralen or Havoysund not sure yet like to try different places will be back for sure"